C0DER11101/DSA_revisit/DSAcpp/Algorithms/Graphs/TransitiveClosure.md

 # Computing path matrix from powers of adjacency matrix

-If a graph G has $n$ vertices, then the path matrix is calculated as:
+If a graph G has $n$ vertices, then the path matrix P is calculated as:

 $$P=A^1 + A^2 + A^3 + ....+ A^n$$